wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'shy',
     'shade-loving',
     'sacred',
   ];
+   gen_data['chevallwants'] = [
+    'try to free all domesticated horses',
+    'test the bonds between riders and mounts',
+    'herd wild horses to the dream world',
+    'kidnap horse-loving kids to transform them into chevalls', 'hunger for a rare fruit',
+    'give rides to an archfey's ball',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>